Jonas-Kunz/Jungle-Rails/README.md

 6. Sign up for a Stripe account
 7. Put Stripe (test) keys into appropriate .env vars
 8. Run `bin/rails s -b 0.0.0.0` to start the server
+9. To test Email reciepts Create a MailTrap Account for free and copy and paste the Ruby on Rails SMTP Settings into config/environments/development.rb

 ## Database